connorrothschild/v4/src/routes/post/tidy-tuesday-powerlifting.md

 ## Environment setup

 These are the packages we'll need to get started.
-In my case, I use a [custom theme](https://github.com/connorrothschild/cr) I've developed for stylistic purposes.
+In my case, I use a [custom theme](https://github.com/connorrothschild/cr) I’ve developed for stylistic purposes.
 Feel free to instead run `theme_set(theme_minimal())` rather than use my theme!

 ```r
 library(ggplot2)